-What Mill here insisted on was similar to what the lib-What Mill here insisted on was similar to what the lib-erals of the seventeenth and eighteenth century meant by the inviolability of natural rights.
+What Mill here insisted on was similar to what the liberals of the seventeenth and eighteenth century meant by the inviolability of natural rights.
 It was the meaning also of his second objection to authoritative interference.
 The objection was that each additional responsibility assigned to government added to the total of its powers and hence to the danger of their being used to deprive the individual of his liberty.
-He warned against thinking that a demo-cratic government (as he defined it) could be trusted with powers that would be dangerous in a dictatorial gov-ernment.
-Indeed there was, he said, even more need to limit the powers of democratic government because it is ruled when powers that would be dangerous in a dictatorial gov-ernment.
-Indeed there was, he said, even more need to limit the powers of democratic government, because it is ruled by public opinion, and from public opinion there is no ap-peal.
+He warned against thinking that a democratic government (as he defined it) could be trusted with powers that would be dangerous in a dictatorial government.
+Indeed there was, he said, even more need to limit the powers of democratic government, because it is ruled by public opinion, and from public opinion there is no appeal.
 Another objection to authoritative interference is that it adds to the total work of government and reduces the efficiency with which any one part is done.
 The objection was utilitarian, and he meant that most business is done best by the people whose business it is.
-His final objec-tion-and "one of the strongest"-is that authoritative inter-ference does for the people what they, for the sake of cul-tivating their "active faculties," should do for themselves.
+His final objection-and "one of the strongest"-is that authoritative interference does for the people what they, for the sake of cultivating their "active faculties," should do for themselves.
 The greater is the authority of the government, Mill said, the greater is the number of able people who are a part of it.
 The smaller then is the number outside government who are able to protect the people from it.
-All of these ob-jections created a strong case against authoritative inter-ference.
-They led to the conclusion that: "Laisser-faire, in short, should be the general practise: every departure from it, unless required by some great good, is a certain evil."
+All of these objections created a strong case against authoritative interference.
+They led to the conclusion that: "Laisser-faire, in short, should be the general practise: every departure from it, unless required by some great good, is a certain evil."19

 What counted most with Mill were the utilitarian objections.
 His case for laisser faire is summarized in his statement that the government does not know so well as the people what they want and cannot provide it so well as they can provide it for themselves.
 Yet when the case is put this way-with the assumptions clearly implied-it invites some questions: Is it a fact that the people always know better than the government what is good for them?
 Supposing it is a fact, can one say they always can do more for themselves than the government can do for them?
 And supposing all this to be true, can we be sure that an individual acting freely, in his own interest, will not injure other individuals?
 Mill met these questions explicitly, and answered-No, these are not always facts.
 He acknowledged there was a case for intervention, and most of his explanation of the principles of policy is about that case.
 What he had to say against laisser faire is more interesting and longer than what he said for it.